 No, because the name change is solely a better outward reflection of the breadth of what we already offer.
-The liberal arts tradition—the core of the College over the last century — remains at the center of the Lynchburg experience.
+The liberal arts tradition—the core of the University over the last century — remains at the center of the Lynchburg experience.
 Our engaging curriculum and pedagogy make a Lynchburg education both special and prestigious, and it will remain true to form.
 Liberal arts colleges can evolve to become universities.

 How will the name change impact the student-faculty relationship?
 Will class sizes increase?
 Will professors shift their focus to research?

 We expect classes will grow in programs where there is capacity for growth, but we are committed to maintaining the classroom experience we’ve always offered.